 MODULE 5 - Coaching based Leadership

-Additionally, Playtech's top- and middle managers were also provided separate leadership development program to equip them in leadership roles and assure sponsorship to the project.
+Additionally, Playtech's top and middle managers were also provided a separate leadership development program to equip them in leadership roles and assure sponsorship to the project.
 The top-level program focused on building a winning team; strategic thinking and communication; sponsor role in developing leaders and coaching-based leadership.